The StockBrokers.com annual broker review assesses more than a dozen different brokers over six months, surfacing the best online stock brokers

-First, we will break down the commission charges of both brokers for placing stock and options trades.
-TradeStation Securities charges $5.00 per stock trade which is $0.05 more than OptionsHouse which charges customers $4.95 per trade.
+First, we will make a comparison of the stock and option trading fees for trading with both brokers.
+TradeStation Securities, with its regular stock trades costing $5.00, is more expensive than OptionsHouse's rate of $4.95 per trade.
 Looking at trading options, OptionsHouse's base fee is $4.95 while TradeStation Securities's is $5.00.
 Option contracts cost $0.50 each at both brokerages.
-Instead of flat rate fees, several brokers charge a per-share fee instead.
-For a complete review of trading charges, read our full online broker reviews
+Note that some brokers charge a per-share fee instead of a flat-fee commission.
+For a full breakdown of commissions, read our online broker reviews

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Last but not least, by breaking down important features, tools, etc that each broker offers, we can really help to separate the two.
 Both OptionsHouse and TradeStation Securities offer virtual trading.
 For mobile trading, OptionsHouse along with TradeStation Securities both support the iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Banking is not popular with OptionsHouse and TradeStation Securities as Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are all unavailable.
-All factors considered, when it comes to platform tools, research, and mobile trading, TradeStation Securities finished with awards Best in Class - Platforms & Tools, while OptionsHouse came up with Best in Class - Mobile Trading.
+Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+Neither OptionsHouse nor TradeStation Securities offers Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans.
+On the whole, when it comes to tools, research, and mobile trading, OptionsHouse finished with awards Best in Class - Mobile Trading, while TradeStation Securities came up with none of these.